IanMcCormick123/1040-final-project/README.md

  Compared to Rockstar games the mafia series is less known, but its plot is amazing.
 The first game which came out in 2000 was recently remastered a few months ago.
 It tells the story of Italian immigrant Tommy Angelo.
 A cab driver in 1930's lost heaven. (a fictional American city based off of Chicago) A straight edge man at first, but after a run in with the mob he realizes the rewards of organized crime are too big to ignore.

  Battlefield 1 is a multiplayer first person shooter set during World War One.
-This gameplay is amazing and is my favorite multiplayer game of all time.
+The gameplay is amazing and is my favorite multiplayer game of all time.